AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/overview.md

 * Setting up a Developer Console project and using the Platform API
 * Data management, including creating schemas, datasets, identities, merge policies, and data governance
 * Data ingestion using batch and streaming modes
-* Capturing web data with Adobe Experience Platform Launch and the Web SDK
+* Capturing web data with Adobe Experience Platform Web SDK
 * Combining data sources into Real-time Customer Profiles via identity stitching
 * Using Query Service to validate data and extract data
 * Building segments